PROMOTING SUSTAINABLE DEVELOPMENT (SD) AND EDUCATION FOR SUSTAINABLE DEVELOPMENT (ESD): THE ROLE OF HIGHER EDUCATION INSTITUTIONS IN AFRICA

 The AAU’s programme on “Achieving Sustainable Development” aims at ensuring that the continent’s higher education institutions continues to remain relevant to the continent’s developmental needs by developing innovative local strategies to entrench values, behaviour and lifestyles required for a sustainable future and for positive societal transformation.

-The key activities under the Programme will be under four sub-themes, namely: Agriculture and Food Security; Water Resources Management; Climate Change; and Energy.
+The key activities under the Programme were under four sub-themes, namely: Agriculture and Food Security; Water Resources Management; Climate Change; and Energy.

 Agriculture and Food Security